Tactics/cf_developer_docs/source/includes/34_associates.html.md

 }
 ```

-In this example we create an associate and assign them to an associate group.
+In this example we create an associate and assign him to an associate group.
-The first step of the process is to look for which associate groups are available,
+The first step of the process is to get a list available associate groups so we can
-and use one of their IDs to link the associate.
+figure out the ID of the group the associate to add to.

-Here we use the first group returned.
+In the example we'll use the first group returned.

 ```graphql
 mutation add($associate: AddAssociateArgument!) {